Visual for earlier National Notice article |

 * * * *

-Coverup-General Barr and Mr. Mueller were instrumental in appointing the lawyer for the American subsidiary of the British company Matrix Churchill to be U.S. Attorney in Atlanta a few months after the raid on the Atlanta bank.
+Coverup-General Barr and Mr. Mueller were instrumental in appointing the lawyer for the American subsidiary of the British company Matrix Churchill to be U.S. Attorney in Atlanta a few months after the raid on the Atlanta bank.Safire was urging recognition of the implications of obvious conflicts of interest in the Iraqgate investigation:

 U.S. Attorney General William Barr, in rejecting the House Judiciary Committee's call for a prosecutor not beholden to the Bush Administration to investigate the crimes of Iraqgate, has taken personal charge of the cover-up.
-The document that will be Exhibit A in a future prosecution of obstruction of justice is an unsigned 97-page apologia that accompanied Mr. Barr's unprecedented refusal to recognize a "political conflict of interest," as called for in the law.
+The document that will be Exhibit A in a future prosecution of obstruction of justice is an unsigned 97-page apologia that accompanied Mr. Barr's unprecedented refusal to recognize a "political conflict of interest," as called for in the law.and

 In professing to see no conflict in the investigation of themselves, these political appointees seek to hide behind the professionalism of "career prosecutors" of the Public Integrity Section and the F.B.I.

-But dismayed professionals inside Justice tell me that the Public Integrity chief was reassigned months ago to make way for a more malleable man.
-The Barr Apology was prepared by political appointees for a political purpose: contain Iraqgate until after the election.
+The Robert Mueller Russiagate ReportBut dismayed professionals inside Justice tell me that the Public Integrity chief was reassigned months ago to make way for a more malleable man.
+The Barr Apology was prepared by political appointees for a political purpose: contain Iraqgate until after the election.And Mr. Barr has thoroughly abused the F.B.I.
+Field agents have told me for a year that higher-ups at Justice have steered them away from rewarding lines of inquiry.

 What about Mueller's Russiagate report?
 Was it thorough or reliable?